aaron1brooker/sqa_assignment/README.md

 2. **CI Workflow:**
    - **Build:** The workflow started by setting up the necessary environment, including installing dependencies for both the backend and frontend.
    - **Linting:** The next step involved running linters to check for coding standard violations.
    - **Testing:** We ran our test suites using Pytest.
 This step ensured that all new code passed existing tests and that no new bugs were introduced.
+For integration tests Docker containers are built and verified they are healthy before the tests are performed using the containers.
    - **Deployment:** Upon passing all tests, the code was automatically deployed to our staging environment for further manual testing and validation.

 3. **Snapshots of Test Suite Results:**